Is there a genuine company rescue culture in Scotland?"

 There is only one company driving the rescue culture in Scotland, and you have found it!

 I am Keith Steven.
 Our firm KSA Group, who run this website, are responsible for a significant proportion of CVA led rescue work in Scotland.

 If you run an insolvent or struggling Scottish company the chance of rescue is low.
 Amazingly, less than 1% of insolvent companies are rescued by a company voluntary arrangement or CVA each year!
 This is compared to England and Wales, where proportionally, the CVA is used 4 times as often.

-Here are statistics from 2016/17 that show the "rescue culture" still has a long way to go.
+Here are statistics from the last quarter of 2018 that show the "rescue culture" still has a long way to go.